Lead Appropriations Democrat: Proposed GOP spending cuts ‘should outrage all of us’

-Rep. Rosa DeLauro (Conn.), the top Democrat on the powerful House Appropriations Committee, is sounding the alarm over the Republicans’ debt limit package, arguing it would slash “investments important to American families.”
+Rep. Rosa DeLauro (D-Conn.), the top Democrat on the powerful House Appropriations Committee, is sounding the alarm over the Republicans’ debt limit package, arguing it would slash “investments important to American families.”

-In an opinion piece published by MSNBC on Sunday, DeLauro railed against the Limit, Save, Grow Act, a bill unveiled by Republicans last week that pairs an increase to the debt limit with a number of fiscal reforms that many Democrats see as non-starters.
+In an opinion piece published by MSNBC on Sunday, DeLauro railed against the Limit, Save, Grow Act, a bill unveiled by Republicans last week that pairs an increase to the debt limit with fiscal reforms many Democrats see as non-starters.

 “As the lead Democrat on the House Appropriations Committee, which oversees government funding, I have warned for months that cuts of this magnitude will be devastating, no matter how you slice them,” DeLauro wrote in the opinion piece, adding she had asked agencies earlier this year about the potential impacts of the cuts.